hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.1.1 =
+* Added ability to use hCaptcha field provided by the Fluent Forms plugin.
 * Added ability to use hCaptcha field provided by the Forminator plugin.
-* Added ability to use hCaptcha field provided by the Fluent Forms plugin.
+* Added hCaptcha reset to allow sending Elementor form several times without reloading the page.
 * Added hCaptcha reset to allow sending Forminator form several times without reloading the page.
-* Added hCaptcha reset to allow sending Elementor form several times without reloading the page.
+* Added hCaptcha reset to allow sending Quform form several times without reloading the page.
+* Blocked hCaptcha settings on Fluent Forms admin page with a notice having a link to the hCaptcha plugin General settings page.
 * Blocked hCaptcha settings on Forminator admin pages with a notice having a link to the hCaptcha plugin General settings page.
-* Blocked hCaptcha settings on Forminator admin pages with a notice having a link to the hCaptcha plugin General settings page.
-* Fixed Forminator form display error.
 * Fixed Fluent Forms submit error.
+* Fixed positioning of hCaptcha in Fluent Form.
 * Fixed deprecation errors in debug.log that occurred with Fluent Forms.
-* Fixed positioning of hCaptcha in Fluent Form.
+* Fixed Forminator form display error.
 * Fixed dynamic display of settings in sample hCaptcha.

 = 3.1.0 =